71/asmdot/docs/HACKING.md

 All they have to do is transform the simple AST into source code.

 Please see the [lang](../src/lang) directory for some example emitters.
+Additionally, a [beginner-friendly template is available](./templates/lang.py) to easily get started creating a custom emitter.

 The following rules shall be followed when emitting source code:
 1. Conventions of the programming language shall be followed.